-You probably landed here because you just had a discovery conversation with David, a full-day discovery workshop with Markus, or you went through a complete discovery phase with Kerstin.
+You probably landed here because you just had a discovery conversation with Christian, a full-day discovery workshop with Markus, or you went through a complete discovery phase with Kerstin.
 Or perhaps you want to get an idea of what digitizing your business processes could look like and are wondering “how much is this really going to cost us?
 Either way, glad you're here.
 Pricing a service is an extensive topic - so (just to give you a heads-up) we're not going to talk about how software development is priced in general.
 This insight is about what you can expect from TRIGO when it comes to pricing software and just what benefits you can reap from your business investment.

 Before we get into crunching the numbers, it's essential to define your goal.
 At TRIGO, we don't just blindly implement requirements presented to us.
 We ask challenging questions to ensure the best possible outcome.